 Nick: Exactly.
 And not waiting because maybe you get feedback on LinkedIn and everybody’s blowing up and you know, I got to move this chapter earlier.
 Don’t wait until the end.
 I did that real quick.
 Can I tell you, because you said you read my book chapter about the name tags and I used to have the name tags chapter way at the end.
 And people said, this is your best chapter.
 Put it, move it up, move it up.
 So I did.
 Yeah.

 Bert: I love that.
 Yeah.
 I love that.
 I love it.
 It’s phenomenal.
 And we’re going to get into it again.
 I’m going to plug the book because it’s awesome.
 It is The 2-Hour Cocktail Party by Nick Gray.
-And it is a recipe, a blueprint, a step-by-step on how to throw these small gatherings, these small parties.
+And it is a recipe, a blueprint, a step-by-step on how to throw these small gatherings, these small parties with a water jumping castle hire melbourne.
 And what I love about the book or one of the things that you talk about in the book is starting on time and finishing on time and getting people in and out in those two hours.
 And that’s why you can have these parties during the week versus having a long extended party on a Friday or Saturday, your focus is, Hey, we’re going to get together for a couple of hours.
 We’re going to have some fun, come over.
 And I thought it was phenomenal.
 I thought it was phenomenal.

 Nick: Thank you for saying that.